 “It is fantastic that we have been able to extract DNA from this material.
 These animal skins have been processed into parchments, stored in a dry and warm climate for thousands of years, and then handled again when recovered.
 Normally, you would not expect to encounter any DNA fragments like these”, says Mattias Jakobsson (SciLifeLab/Uppsala University), who co-led the study, in a press release from Uppsala University.

 Mattias Jakobsson and his research team specialize in extracting and handling very old DNA.
-When they found out that a research group at Tel Aviv University was having trouble moving forward with their study, they suggested utilizing their facility.
-By making use of the facility’s state-of-the-art equipment, the Jakobsson group were able to investigate the 40 fragments, of varying size, that were sent from Israel.
+When they found out that a research group at Tel Aviv University was having trouble moving forward with their study, they suggested utilizing their unit.
+By making use of the unit’s state-of-the-art equipment, the Jakobsson group were able to investigate the 40 fragments, of varying size, that were sent from Israel.

 “We have adjusted our methods to make them work for this material which required a little ingenuity.
 These fragments were terribly contaminated”, says Mattias Jakobsson.